MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/whiteboard-strategies.md

 *"In an array of unique integers between 1 and n where one element occurs k times, find the repeat."* (Hint 9)

+**Window Scan**
+When you need to consider windows within an array (all continuous subsequences of a fixed length), use a queue to implement the window.
+As you scan through the array, pop scanned elements out of the queue on one end and push new ones in at the other.
+*"Given an array and a window length, find the window containing the elements with the greatest sum."* (Hint 10)

 ## To Improve Space Efficiency